ibkdizzu/DevIntProjs/LAMP STACK/README.md

 ![alt text](images/21.configsettings.PNG)

-**NB** IdentityFile: is the absolute path of your keypair on your PC
+**Note** IdentityFile: is the absolute path of your keypair on your PC

 - Refresh in remote explorer and your new server is now listed (to remove a server - delete the config info in ssh and refresh)